 Austin Federal Criminal Defense

-Qualified Texas Federal Defense Attorneys Serving Travis County, Texas
+Experienced Austin Federal Criminal Defense Attorneys Serving Travis County.

 Austin is experiencing an unprecedented number of federal investigations.
 Almost no day goes by without new arrests and issuances of business subpoenas, grand jury notifications, and target letters from the Western District of Texas, Department of Justice.
 If this happens to you, caution is in order.
 The federal government has significantly expanded its law enforcement operations in Central Texas.